sigmaboy/nopaystation_scripts/README.md

-# nopaystation_scripts
+# nopaystation\_scripts

-A linux bash script collection which downloads nopaystation PS Vita stuff.
+A linux shell script collection which downloads nopaystation PS Vita stuff.
-There are four Scripts.
+There are five scripts.
 One to download all \*.tsv files of NoPayStation.
-The other three are for downloading games, updates or all DLC of a PS Vita game.
+The other four are for downloading games, updates or all DLC of a PS Vita game.

 ## Requirements
 * posix shell (bash, ksh, zsh, sh)